Alizaaaja4/updateacademy24/resources/front_end/005_html_section.md

                     +---------------------------------------------------------------------------+

-the tags are : `<div>` and `<span>` difference between those two will be seen after we learn about CSS. that's all about HTML basic, So, try making a skeleton of your web with HTML and see you again at CSS ^_^
+the tags are : `<div>` and `<span>` difference between those two will be seen after we learn about CSS.